 Why is this difference important?

 It means we are capable of clearing acne without irritating or damaging the skin with harsh products.
 It means we work to reduce the appearance of the marks left after the acne has cleared, while also restoring a more refined skin texture and a healthy, beautiful complexion.
-It means we need to do more than even the best Rx acne treatments prescribed by dermatologists (which can cause irritation, dryness and redness!).
+It means we need to do more than even the best dermatologist acne treatments (which can cause irritation, dryness and redness!).

 Due to a unique ingredient encapsulation system, the MD Complete Acne Clearing System is more effective, less irritating and provides total, holistic skincare benefits.
 This one-of-a-kind system combines hardworking, skin-clearing ingredients like Benzoyl Peroxide and Salicylic Acid with skin-refining ingredients like Retinol, Vitamins C, B (Niacinamide, Panthenol) & E (Tocotreinols, Tocopherols) and Omegas 3, 6 & 7.